 Monetization Revenue and User Experience

-Picture this—user engagement is high with your mobile app, post-installation.
-You are ready to set-in the app monetization strategy that will help with growing revenues.
+Picture this—user engagement is high with your mobile app post-installation.
+You are ready to set up the app monetization strategy that will help with growing revenues.

 At this point, you would still want your users to stay happy without affecting the app user experience.
 If the user experience is affected, it may cause users to be turned off.